Everything you need to know about peptides and supplements — research-backed, clearly written, and regularly updated.

 The Russian-developed thymic polypeptide extract — related to but distinct from Thymosin Alpha-1, with decades of Eastern European clinical use in immune restoration and longevity protocols.

-The Khavinson tripeptide targeted to brain tissue — short cycles for cognitive maintenance, neuroprotection, and age-related CNS decline.
+A Khavinson tripeptide (Glu-Asp-Arg) marketed for brain tissue — short cycles for cognitive maintenance and neuroprotection.
+Khavinson-lineage data, limited independent replication.

 The porcine brain hydrolysate prescribed across Europe and Asia for stroke, TBI, and dementia — a cocktail of neuropeptides and amino acids that doesn’t quite fit the single-peptide mold.